John Crockett (gridiron football)

-John C. Crockett (born February 16, 1992) is a gridiron football running back who is a free agent.
-He played college football at North Dakota State.
+John C. Crockett (born February 16, 1992) is an American former professional football plaer who was a running back in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the North Dakota State Bison.
 Crockett was signed by the Green Bay Packers as an undrafted free agent in 2015.

 College career

-Crockett attended North Dakota State University, where he played on the North Dakota State Bison football team from 2012 to 2014.
+Crockett attended North Dakota State University, where he played for the Bison from 2012 to 2014.